rackerlabs/design-system/_component_design/buttons-iconography.md

 - Do not add a icon to a button unless it is immediately recognizable to the user.
 Icons are often culturally defined.
 For example, shopping carts don’t exist in all areas of the world.
 - Unless an icon is an established standard, pair the icon with text to convey meaning.
-- Be consistent in your use of iconography in a button bar.
-Don’t mix text with icon button with text-only buttons.
+- Be consistent in your use of iconography in a [button bar]({{site.baseurl}}/component/buttons-bar.html).
+Don’t mix text and icon buttons with text-only buttons.
 - Except drop-down indicator icons, place the icon to the left of the button text.
 - If there is an established meaning to an icon, don’t use it to mean something else.
 For example, don’t use a cog for Settings.
 A cog should only be used for a drop-down menu of actions.
-- Don’t mix buttons with and without icons in a [button set]({{site.baseurl}}/components/buttons-simple.html) or [button bar]({{site.baseurl}}/component/buttons-bar.html).
 - Don’t deviate from the established secondary button color or tertiary button color.

 {% endcolumn %}